moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 | signlanguage     | A visual track for hearing impaired users.                 |
 |------------------|------------------------------------------------------------|

-Custom types MAY be used as long as they do not collide with the reserved types.
+Custom roles MAY be used as long as they do not collide with the reserved roles.

 ### Track label {#tracklabel}
 Location: TF    Required: Optional   JSON Type: String